cctulig/robot-arm/README.md

 # robot-arm (OLD)
-Mechanically designed, with the aid of CAD and 3D printing, a robotic arm with some basic programming to control it.
+(OLD) Mechanically designed, with the aid of CAD and 3D printing, a robotic arm with some basic programming to control it.

 6ButtonArm: Arduino code for controlling the arm movements with a 6 button controller.